Shelling, shaky truce challenge UN few in Syria

 The U.N. has had a peacekeeping mission on a slice of Syrian territory facing the Israeli-occupied Golan Heights since the 1970s.
 But the 1,040 troops of the U.N.
 Disengagement Force (UNDOF) and a few score UNTSO officers (U.N.
 Truce Supervision Organisation) have no role in Syria's internal crisis.

-(Additional reporting by Louis Charbonneau and Michelle Nichols at the United Nations and Stephanie Nebehay in Geneva; Writing by Douglas Hamilton; Editing by Alastair Macdonald and Philippa Fletcher)
+(Additional reporting by Louis Charbonneau and Michelle Nichols at the United Nations and Stephanie Nebehay in Geneva; Writing by Douglas Hamilton; Editing by Alastair Macdonald)